Saturday, January 16, 2010

 To learn how e-Path came about, see: About e-Path Pty Ltd.

-You can't thieve something that doesn't exist - the absolute perfect impossibility.
+You can't thieve something that doesn't exist.

 ... just a thought